doofdoofsf/plotTimeSeries/README.md

-    test/test_data - a directory with some test csv files in it test/output    - a directory that the test script dumps images into run_test       - a bash script that calls plot_timeseries to generate a few graphs
+    test/test_data - a directory with some test csv files in it test/output    - a directory that the test script dumps images into run_test       - a bash script that calls plot_time_series to generate a few graphs

     $ cd test
     $ ./run_test